mk-bluebird/Augmented-Citizen/README.md

 ## License

-See the repository license files for the authoritative licensing terms.
-No crate manifest should declare a license value until the repository license has been verified.
+See repository license files for authoritative licensing terms.
+No crate manifest should declare a license value until repository licensing has been verified.

 ## References